-Wild radish is the most problematic broadleaf weed infesting Georgia wheat.
-Seedlings possess heart-shaped cotyledons while the first true leaves will be slightly serrated and indented about two to three times as long as wide.
+Wild radish is the most problematic broadleaf weed infesting nearly every Georgia wheat field.
+Seedlings possess heart-shaped cotyledons while the first true leaves will be slightly serrated and indented, and are about two to three times as long as wide.
 As the leaves mature, the serrations will be more jagged with deeper indentations.
 Wild radish seed pods often contaminate harvested grain thereby reducing profits.
 The seed pod usually does not shatter, but instead, dries down and fragments into small sections.
 These seed pod sections are very close in size and shape to wheat and are difficult to remove in cleaning (right).
 Managing wild radish is not difficult if timely management decisions are implemented.
-Tables 3 and 4 provide management programs for wild radish and other weeds while Table 5 includes some critical thinking points.
+Tables 3 and 4 provide management programs while Table 5 includes some critical thinking points.